Hopf-Galois module structure of degree p extensions of p-adic fields: Typical degree extensions

-The case $r=2$ corresponds to the case in which $\widetilde{L}/K$ is dihedral of degree $2p$.
-In this case, it follows from \cite[Section 3.1]{gildegpdihedral} that $H$ is generated as a $K$-algebra by $z(\sigma-\sigma^{-1})$, where $z\in M$ is any element such that $z\notin K$ and $z^2\in K$.
-However, the element $w$ from Theorem \ref{thm:hopfalgdimp} is not of this form unless $p=3$ (in which case $w=y(\sigma-\sigma^2)$ with $y\notin K$ and $y^2\in K$).
-The advantage of the generator $w$ over the one provided in \cite{gildegpdihedral} is that it satisfies a much simpler degree $p$ polynomial, which eventually will simplify greatly some computations (the one satisfied by $z(\sigma-\sigma^{-1})$ can be found in \cite[Proposition 3.2]{gildegpdihedral}).
-Note that since $c=1$, $y$ must be chosen as a uniformizer of $M$. \end{rmk}
+A similar situation occurs for $r=2$, that corresponds to the case in which $\widetilde{L}/K$ is dihedral of degree $2p$.
+In this case, it follows from \cite[Section 3.1]{gildegpdihedral} that $H$ is generated as a $K$-algebra by $w\coloneqq z(\sigma-\sigma^{-1})$, where $z\in M$ is any element such that $z\notin K$ and $z^2\in K$, and in that reference, this is the generator that is used to characterize the $\mathfrak{A}_{L/K}$-freeness of $\mathcal{O}_L$.
+However, the element $\Psi$ from Theorem \ref{thm:hopfalgdimp} is not of this form.